databricks/diviner/docs/grouped_prophet.rst

 Method arguments:

 horizon
-    A ``Pandas.Timedelta`` string consisting of two parts: an integer and a periodicity.
+    A ``pandas.Timedelta`` string consisting of two parts: an integer and a periodicity.
 For example, if the training data is daily, consists of 5 years of data, and the end-use for the project is to predict 14 days of future values every week, a plausible horizon value might be ``"21 days"`` or ``"28 days"``.
-    See `pandas documentation <https://pandas.pydata.org/docs/reference/api/pandas.Timedelta.html>`_ for information on the allowable syntax and format for ``Pandas.Timedelta`` values.
+    See `pandas documentation <https://pandas.pydata.org/docs/reference/api/pandas.Timedelta.html>`_ for information on the allowable syntax and format for ``pandas.Timedelta`` values.

 metrics
     A list of metrics that will be calculated following the back-testing cross validation.
 By default, all of the